Steveo00/sample_website/README.md

-This is the website is created from the Learn Enough to be Dangerous series of tutorials
+This is the website created from the Learn Enough to be Dangerous series of tutorials.